coding/ci-plugins/plugins/email/email/README.md

 : converts a string to uppercase

 lowercase
 : converts a string to lowercase.
 Example `{{lowercase commit.author.name}}`

 datetime
-: converts a unix timestamp to a date time string, using a format and a timezone.
+: converts a unix timestamp to a date time string.
 Example `{{datetime build.created "Mon Jan 2 15:04:05 MST 2006" "Local"}}`

 success
 : conditional which returns true if the build is successful